ericvc/Seneca-Tweets-GPT2/README.md

 capable of handling.
 You can also save your trained model to your Google Drive for use later on when wanting to generate some original text.
-I also found that, despite the warning in Max’s notes, the 774 million parameter version the model **could in fact be trained in the Colaboratory environment** (it is about 3GB on local storage).
+I also found that, despite the warning in Max’s notes, the 774 million parameter version of the model **could in fact be trained in the Colaboratory environment** (it is about 3GB on local storage).
 Be aware that `gpt_2_simple` requires Tensorflow 1.x.
-You may find it is better to run your model within a virtural environment if you often use Tensorflow 2.x for other tasks.
+You may find it is better to run your downloaded model within a virtural environment if you often use Tensorflow 2.x for other tasks.

 Once you have run through the steps in the Colaboratory notebook and downloaded your model that was trained on the text scraped in (1), you are ready to start generating text for Twitter status updates.
-Note that the scripts from this repo assumes your downloaded model is in a directory named `checkpoint` within your project folder.
+Note that the scripts from this repo assumes your downloaded model is in a directory named `checkpoint/`, within your project folder.

 ## 3\) Creating the Twitter bot

 The `tweepy` module will be the main workhorse for this tasks, but the `schedule` module will prove important for operating the Twitter bot in the background later on.
-Install them using `pip` if you need to.
+Install them using `pip` if need be.

     pip install tweepy schedule